 Where can I legally scatter cremation ashes in Arizona?

-The scattering of cremated remains is still somewhat of an unregulated practice.
+The scattering of cremated remains is still somewhat unregulated.
 Cemeteries may offer scattering gardens, but they typically charge a fee for the service.

 If you wish to scatter your loved one’s ashes in a scenic, public, and special location, you need to follow certain dispersal guidelines.
 Additionally, check any public land permit rules.

-For further reading about Cremation Services, we have an Ultimate Guide to Cremation.
+For further reading on Cremation Services, visit our Guide to Cremation & Laws to Understand.
 There is also a section with Resources for Arranging a Cremation.

 We also have more detailed guides to arranging a cremation for Phoenix and Tucson.